vuepont/elevenlabs-ui-vue/apps/www/content/docs/components/transcript-viewer.md

 ### TranscriptViewerWords

 Displays the transcript words.
-It uses the context from `TranscriptViewer` to highlight words as the audio plays.
+It uses the context from `TranscriptViewerContainer` to highlight words as the audio plays.

 #### Props